NatanProtector/my-connect-four-AI/README.md

 ## How It Works
 - The React app handles the game logic and user interface for Connect Four.
-- The Express server serves the React app and has routes for testing Python integration.
+- The Express server serves the React app and has routes for playing versus the AI.
 - The Python script implements the Monte Carlo Tree Search algorithm, which enables the AI player to decide its moves.

 ## Future Goals